nixnerd2038/GameNotes/dr_dekker.md

 	- Alibi of watching David that night can't exactly be corroborated by anyone else
 ### Elin
 - No real supporting evidence yet of her as the murder, unless the theory of her killing patients develops
+- Jaya confirms Elin was picked up just after 11pm by a cab, and that "there was no way she could have gotten from there to here in an hour."
 - Maybe her using her gift (changing into patients' loved ones) hastens their death?
 Although she doesn't/wouldn't seem to know that directly
 ### Mariana
 - No supporting evidence for her as a suspect yet